nicm42/100-days-of-code-v2/log 2.md

 **Day 55: 11th February 2021**
 Today's React video was about animation, which wasn't too hard.
 He used Stylus for his CSS, which I've heard of, but never looked into.
 Now I know what it is: basically the way you write SASS, but without the colons, semi-colons, and curly brackets.
 Which is very strange to read when you're used to CSS with all of those things.

+**Day 56: 12th February 2021**
+Today's React video was about prop types.
+He showed a couple and then I tried doing the rest on my own and got it mostly right, I just got a bit lost.
+It was hard to remember what was going on when I wrote it, it feels like a long time ago.
+But the React dev tools is so useful - I can just look at App and it tells me all the props.
+It's just remembering it's there.